amalog/scratch/sketch/aaa.md

 ## Conceptual background

 A clause is the smallest unit of code reuse in a logic programming language.
 The smallest unit of API is the predicate.
-A developer crafts a new predicate by describing the relationship between his predicate and these other predicates.
+A developer crafts a new predicate by describing the relationship between his predicate and some other predicates.

-Ideally, he'd have a window showing the source code of his predicate.
-He'd also have windows showing the code/documentation for the other predicates in the relation.
+Ideally, while developing, he'd have a window displaying the source code of his own predicate.
+He'd also have windows showing the code/documentation for other predicates used in the relation.

 Unfortunately, tradition stores many predicates in a single file.
 A developer must therefore open multiple views on that file, scrolling to show just the piece he cares about.
 Auxiliary predicates, defined in the same file, muddle the situation further.
 Are these predicates intended for public consumption?
 Or are they just "lemmas" upon which the public predicate is being built.

-Haskell tries to address the lemma situation by allowing the developer to declare local functions via `where` syntax.
+Haskell tries to address the lemma situation by allowing developers to declare local functions via `where` syntax.
 That makes it clear which functions are lemmas and which are "theorems", so to speak.

 ## Version control background